How to Make Simple Medicinal Mushroom Extracts (part one – the alcohol tincture)

 The choice of mushrooms is pretty much up to you, and of course you can include different mushroom species in one concoction.
 If you are creating a medicinal mushroom extract to suit a particular health condition, or to protect in advance against a certain ailment, then you can tailor your mycological ‘mix and match’ to suit.
 I’ll write on which mushrooms are most suitable for which conditions here at a later date.

-Steep, then Boil (or, if you are weird, boil, then steep)
+Steep, then Boil (or, if you fancy it, boil, then steep)

 To recap, we are looking at a duel extraction process here, with two steps, using alcohol and water.
 That is to say, steeping the mushrooms in alcohol (making a tincture) and boiling the mushrooms in water (making a decoction).
 You can do this with the same batch of mushrooms.
 Indeed, this is the least wasteful approach, and the most cost effective.
 You get more out of your mushrooms this way.